Cub0n/Grafana-Prometheus-cAdvisor/README.md

-# Grafana and Prometheus with cAdvisor on Docker ARM (armv7, RaspberryPi, and with Podman)
+# Grafana and Prometheus with cAdvisor on Docker ARM (armv7 / RaspberryPi)

 ## Forewords
 Unfortunaltely Google doesn't provide any cAdvisor version for ARM.

 The docker image from zcube/cadvisor is used for ARM (https://github.com/zcube/cadvisor-docker and https://hub.docker.com/r/zcube/cadvisor).
+__UPDATE:__ Google offers also some arm images.
+Has to be tested with RaspberryPI.

 Podman with cAdvisor is not working, there are different open issues.
 Full support is still not implemented.